-Our list does not include ALL of the neighborhoods or communities in the Poconos, but most and a good sampling.
+Our list does not include ALL of the neighborhoods or communities in the Poconos, but most.
 What to look for in a Poconos Neighborhood or community.

 Consider what is important to your family in a neighborhood

 Visiting each community at different times of the day

 Ask about services, public transportation, shopping

 Many buyers think that the neighborhood in which they will live should be as important as their home.
 But. even if YOU like the Starbucks on the corner or the gym a mile away, it would be important to consider what a future buyer of the home you are considering might consider.
 While the proximity of a school bus stop, a ski area or nearness of a state park may not be important to you, these could be a deal maker to a prospective buyer when you want to sell.

 Drive through a neighborhood or community at different times of the day.
 In the morning, you can see how residents get to work and students get to school.
 During the daytime, you’ll also see how properties, including alleys, are maintained.
 An evening or night visit will allow you to discover rush-hour traffic density and traffic noise, street parking availability and how well streets are lit to ensure safety.

 Walk or ride a bicycle through the neighborhood and look closer at public places like schools, playgrounds and parks.

 Talk to local business owners.
 They will probably know about the area than homeowners and could give you some insight into plans for commercial development.

 Check the opening and closing times of coffee shops, restaurants, supermarkets and drugstores.
 Is there convenient parking ?